Career in medicine in Singapore [guide]

 Furthermore, learning is a lifetime commitment.
 This is due to new procedures and drugs or information arising daily.

-In fact, most of your compatriots will likely have settled into a career by the time you graduate.
+In fact, most of your compatriots will likely be well on their way up the career ladder by the time you graduate.

 A look at a recent study reveals the sobering truth.
-That the returns are low.
+Most importantly that the returns are low.

 In addition, if you make errors in clinical judgement, you can look forward to severe punishments.
 Especially when patients initiates legal action against you.